Designing a Course with an AI Co-Designer

 CONVERSATION_LOG.mdinstead of appending.
 Lose the history once, lose it forever.
 Now an explicit anti-pattern in the constitution. git add .accidentally staging temp files, large CSVs, or local-only video drafts.
 Alwaysgit add <specific files>.
 Reviewinggit statusbefore staging is now part of the routine.

-The seven steps below are the most direct on-ramp.
+The eight steps below are the most direct on-ramp.
 Each step lists what to do, the prompt you can paste into Claude Code (shown in blockquotes), and the files in this repository to point the assistant at (shown as hyperlinks).
+Every linked file is public; the only things deliberately kept out of the repo are student-identifying material and answer keys.

 - Clone the repo into a sensible working directory: